Etale Steenrod operations and the Artin-Tate pairing: Bockstein operations

 \section{Bockstein operations}

 The goal of this section is to prove Theorem \ref{thm: pairing identity}, which expresses the pairing of Definition \ref{def: pairing mod 2^n} in terms of cohomology operations.
-Let us explain the logistical structure of this section.
-We will first give an efficient, but perhaps seemingly unmotivated, proof of this theorem in \S \ref{subsec: higher bockstein}.
-Then in \S \ref{subsec: BSS} we will explain, for purely motivational purposes, how the argument arose from considering a generalized version of the ``$\ell$-adic Bockstein spectral sequence''.
+Our argument originated from studying a generalized version of the Bockstein spectral sequence, and was motivated by a calculation in \cite{Browd61}.
+However, we have found it cleaner for expository purposes to present a proof with the language of spectral sequences stripped out.